ministryofjustice/moj-frontend/docs/get-started/installing-compiled.md

 ---
 layout: layouts/get-started.njk
-title: Installing MOJ Frontend using compiled files
+title: Installing MoJ Frontend using compiled files
 ---

-You can install MOJ Frontend using the compiled files released with each version.
+You can install MoJ Frontend using the compiled files released with each version.
 However, by doing so, you will **not** be able to:

 - selectively include the CSS or JavaScript for individual components
 - build your own styles or components based on the palette or typography and spacing mixins